What is the Downtown Development Authority (DDA)?

 The Village Council must approve the DDA improvement plan, its annual budget and financing plan.
 Kent City DDA, The Kent City Downtown Development Authority and District was created on February 12, 1989.

-The DDA has helped finance or totally fund the following improvements: – New sidewalk construction – Sidewalk replacement – Infrastructure – Park improvements – Tyrone Township Fire Dept. well.
+The DDA has helped finance or totally fund the following improvements: – New sidewalk construction – Sidewalk replacement – Infrastructure – Park improvements – Tyrone Township Fire Dept. well – Streetscape.

-Façade Enhancement Program 2016 – The purpose of the Façade Enhancement Program is to provide assistance to owners of properties classified as C1 & C2 located within the boundaries of the Kent City Downtown Development Authority for the purpose of renovation and upgrade to the façade on existing buildings.
-For full program information and application click on link: Façade Enhancement Program 2016
+Façade Enhancement Program 2020– The purpose of the Façade Enhancement Program is to provide assistance to owners of properties classified as C1 & C2 located within the boundaries of the Kent City Downtown Development Authority for the purpose of renovation and upgrade to the façade on existing buildings.
+For full program information and application call the Village Office at 616-678-7232.

 |DDA Member||Title||Term Expires|